-- A qubit can be in multiple states at the same time. - Thus, a 3-bit register consisting of qubits can simultaneously hold the values 0 through 7. - This enables us to perform eight operations at the same time. - This phenomenon is called quantum parallelism. - There is tremendous potential for quantum computers in the areas of cryptography, true random-number generation, and in the solution of other intractable problems.
+- A qubit can be in multiple states at the same time. - This is called superpositioning. - A 3-bit register can simultaneously hold the values 0 through 7 - 8 operations can be performed at the same time. - This phenomenon is called quantum parallelism. - A system with 600 qbits can superposition 2600 states

+- D-Wave Computers is the first quantum computer manufacturer - D-Wave computers having 512 qbits were purchased separately by University of Southern California and Google for research purposes. - Quantum computers may be applied in the areas of cryptography, true random-number generation, and in the solution of other intractable problems.